 Michael Fraser’s To Greet Yourself Arriving, a powerful collection of poems about the people and culture of the black African Diaspora, is forthcoming in 2016.
-Also in 2016, Tightrope will be publishing Ron Charach’s novel cabana the big, a political satire about the gun culture in the United States.
+Also in 2016, Tightrope will be publishing Ron Charach’s visionary novel cabana the big, a political satire about gun culture in North America.

 Tightrope has established an important cross-country initiative to engage authors writing from specific socio-cultural backgrounds.
 Our new “Meet Me in…” event brings poets and presses together in a different Canadian city each year to read and discuss poetry on human rights issues.
 In 2016, this event will be held in Halifax, Nova Scotia.